FixRM/D365Extensions/README.md

 ```

 ### GetRelatedEntitiesByTarget
 Simplifies handling of Associate and Disassociate messages.
-This messages can't be filtered by entity type, furthermore two options possible: when "À" entity is associated with array of "B", or "B" is associated with array of "A".
+This messages can't be filtered by entity type, furthermore two options possible: when "A" entity is associated with array of "B", or "B" is associated with array of "A".
 This method generates universal dictionary of arguments which is suitable in all cases
 ```C#
 public Dictionary<EntityReference, EntityReferenceCollection> GetRelatedEntitiesByTarget(String keyEntity, String valueEntity);
 ```